 Timeline – If you have planned pictures before sunset, keep some free time between reception events (it’s far too easy to get swept away in the party).
 When guests are being served is a great time to head for these photos.

 Having all your family and friends in one place, committing to another human for the rest of your life, and celebrating together… is super special.
 Here are a few final tips to make the most of this:

-GO WITH THE FLOW – No matter how much you plan, on the day, go with the flow.
+Go with the Flow – No matter how much you plan, on the day, go with the flow.
 Relax.
 Forget about my camera, and get lost in everything that’s happening.
-Have fun, laugh, come as you are and be you.
-This will help me to create natural and authentic images.
+Have fun, laugh, and be you.
+This will help me to create natural heart-felt images.